 What is India VIX?

-The India VIX share price usually oscillates between the ranges of 15-35.
+The India VIX value usually oscillates between the ranges of 15-35.
 Any value below 20, usually denotes low volatility and market stability.
-However, since November 2021, there have been at least five instances of the India VIX levels having gone above 20, suggesting that we may have moved to a higher VIX regime.
+However, since November 2021, there have been a few instances of the India VIX levels having gone above 20, suggesting that we may have moved to a higher VIX regime.
 This is in part due to the increased retail participation in the options segment, which is highly responsive to short-term events.

-but suitably amended using cubic splines, for easy application to the NIFTY options order book.
-The Nifty VIX values are computed up to 4 decimal places so as to enable the market participants to analyze the price impact due to minute changes in volatility.
+The Nifty VIX values are computed up to 4 decimal places to enable the market participants to analyse the price impact due to minute changes in volatility.
 It requires data for the following four factors:

-- Time to expiry: It is computed in minutes instead of days in order to arrive at a more precise value.
+- Time to expiry: It is computed in minutes instead of days to arrive at a more precise value.

 - Interest Rate: The model requires a risk-free interest rate which is usually equated to the NSE MIBOR rate for a particular tenure (say 30 days or 90 days) for the respective expiry months of the NIFTY option contracts.

 - The forward index level: The latest available price of the NIFTY futures contract for the respective expiry month is taken as the forward index level.
-This forward index level is utilized for identifying the out-of-the-money (OTM) options that will be used for calculating India VIX.
+This forward index level is utilised for identifying the out-of-the-money (OTM) options that will be used for calculating India VIX.
 First, the forward index level will help determine the at-the-money (ATM) strike price.
 This strike price will then be used for selecting the out-of-the-money option contracts.
-NIFTY Call contracts with strike price > ATM strike and NIFTY Put contracts with strike price < ATM strike are identified as OTM options.
+NIFTY Call contracts with a strike price are higher than the ATM strike and NIFTY Put contracts with a strike price are lesser than the ATM strike and are identified as OTM options.

 After identification of the quotes, variance (volatility squared) is calculated separately for both near and mid-month expiry.
 This variance is computed by providing weightage to each of the identified NIFTY option contracts, which is directly proportional to the average of bid-ask quotes of the options contract, and inversely proportional to its strike price.